9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 2. Tartu

-Kissing Students Fountain in Tartu’s Town Hall Square – a famous landmark in the city center.
+The Kissing Students Fountain in Tartu’s Town Hall Square — a classic photo stop on any day trip from Tallinn.

 In brief: